How to Become Google Developer Students Club (DSC) Lead?

 DSC means Developer Student Club.
-It is a technical community that combines all the university students, and all the other students who learn, share ideas and come up with viable projects that are likely to solve day to day universe problems supported by Google.
+It is a technical community that combines all the university students, and all the other students who learn, share ideas and come up with viable projects that are likely to solve day-to-day universe problems supported by Google.
 In this article, you’ll be able to know the whole application procedure and requirements for becoming a DSC lead.
 So, let’s started.

-What’s the eligibility criteria for becoming a DSC lead?
+What are the eligibility criteria for becoming a DSC lead?

 - You must have to be enrolled in an undergraduate program at a college or university

 - You must have to be a student of either 1st year, 2nd year or 3rd year.
 Having a minimum of one year left until graduation.

 - For getting selected, you must have to be committed to the program for at least one year.

 Being a DSC lead, You’ll Be Responsible For